ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Comparison to GRB Afterglows

 AT\,2020blt shares a number of features in common with classical GRBs in the literature.
 The redshift is typical of GRBs detected by \emph{Swift} \citep{Gehrels2009} and the absorption features seen in the spectrum are often seen in afterglows at these distances \citep{Fynbo2009,Selsing2019}.
 Given the low S/N of our spectrum we are not able to detect common metal lines at this redshift (e.g. \ion{C}{IV}, \ion{Si}{IV}) and we do not attempt to use the Ly-$\alpha$ absorption feature to measure the host hydrogen column density.

-In Figure~\ref{fig:grb-comparison} we compare the X-ray, optical and radio luminosity of AT\,2020blt to GRB afterglows \citep{Nysewander2009,Chandra2012}, and show that a classical GRB cannot be ruled out based on the limit from Konus-WIND (in general, at cosmological redshifts Konus-WIND only detects the brightest GRBs).
+In Figure~\ref{fig:grb-comparison} we compare the X-ray, optical and radio luminosity of AT\,2020blt to GRB afterglows \citep{Nysewander2009,Chandra2012}, and show that a classical GRB cannot be ruled out based on the limit from KONUS-\emph{Wind} (in general, at cosmological redshifts KONUS-\emph{Wind} only detects the brightest GRBs).
 In the following sections we discuss the optical light curve and SED in more detail.